Lawyers for ousted SKorean leader Park deny charges

 The court decided to hold another session next week and open full proceedings a week later.

-When indicting Park last month, prosecutors asserted that Park, in collusion with Choi, took or was promised bribes totalling 59.2 billion won ($52 million) from three South Korean companies, Samsung, Lotte and SK, in return for policy favors.
+When indicting Park last month, prosecutors asserted that Park, in collusion with Choi, took or was promised bribes totaling 59.2 billion won ($52 million) from three South Korean companies, Samsung, Lotte and SK, in return for policy favours.

 She has also been charged with coercing 18 large firms to “donate” a total of 77.4 billion won to two dubious foundations controlled by Choi.